-Should there be no other alternative available short for dismissal; the employee may be dismissed for incapacity.
+Should there be no other alternative available short of dismissal; the employee may be dismissed for incapacity.
 However, the employer should be able to provide solid proof that all possible alternatives were considered.

 The employee, however, also has a duty to be reasonably accommodative of the organization and should as far as possible work together with the employer to find a workable solution to ensure work attendance and productivity.

 Lastly, although it should go without saying, it is important to emphasize that the employee’s mental illness should be legitimate and diagnosed.